castastrophe/castastrophe/README.md

 <img align="right" src="https://github-production-user-asset-6210df.s3.amazonaws.com/1840295/253016758-ba468774-1cd3-42c2-8f43-947b5eeb5edf.png" height="200" alt="A circular logo of a coffee cup viewed from above; abstract, dark outlines with hints of teal and creamy tones">

-Experienced front-end developer and architect of enterprise-scale design systems for Adobe; previously of Red Hat.
-My primary focus at the moment is the [Spectrum design system](https://github.com/adobe/spectrum-css).
+Front-end developer and architect of enterprise-scale design systems for Adobe; previously of Red Hat.
+My focus at the moment is the [Spectrum design system](https://github.com/adobe/spectrum-css).
 As a founding contributor to the [PatternFly&nbsp;Elements](https://github.com/patternfly/patternfly-elements) project&mdash;a community implementation of the PatternFly design system&mdash;I became intimately familiar with the nuances of styling web components.
-To this end, I have been compiling a book with my learnings and hope to make it available later this year.

-Visit [allons-y.llc](http://allons-y.llc/) for more about how we might work together!
+Visit [allons-y.llc](http://allons-y.llc/) for more about how we might work together.

 ### Recent activity